Khana-Shana/KhanaShana-Client/README.md

 `npm start`

-* After following above steps, your browser should automatically launched.
+* After following above steps, your browser should automatically launch.
 If not, open your browser and run:

 `http://localhost:3000`